Fauci Defends Johnson & Johnson Coronavirus Vaccine Pause

 Dr. Anthony Fauci defended the decision to pause the Johnson & Johnson coronavirus vaccine by the Food and Drug Administration and the Centers for Disease Control on Tuesday.

-“I don’t think it was pulling the trigger too quickly,” Fauci said, adding “[W]e’re ruled by the science, not by any other consideration.”
+“I don’t think it was pulling the trigger too quickly,” Fauci said, adding, “That’s one of the things that I think is such a good thing about our system here, is that we are ruled by the science, not by any other consideration.”

 Fauci and COVID-19 [Chinese coronavirus] Response Coordinator Jeff Zients asserted the decision came entirely from the FDA and the CDC, not the White House.